-The suggested mitigation is to focus on providing terrestrial and breeding habitats and 'green' corridors through the site and links to surrounding habitats for Great Crested Newts in addition to retaining existing trees & hedgerows and creating areas of rough grassland & scrub & ponds.
-This mitigation is included in the site text.
+Any development proposals for the site P20 HA1 will need to be accompanied by appropriate surveys undertaken in line with National Guidelines and the identification of suitable mitigation measures to support any application made for the site.
+Suggested mitigation is to focus on providing terrestrial and breeding habitats and 'green' corridors through the site and links to surrounding habitats for Great Crested Newts in addition to retaining existing trees & hedgerows and creating areas of rough grassland & scrub & ponds.
+This mitigation is included in the site text included within the LDP.